nextpyp/cet_pick/docs/refine.md

 | `K`        | maximum number of particles  |
 | `fiber`        | turn on for fiber/tubular-shaped particles  |

-A more detailed description of arguments is included in the `opt.py` file.
+A more detailed description of arguments is included in the file `opt.py`.

 All outputs will be saved to the folder `exp/semi/exp_id`.
-For this command, outputs will be saved into `exp/semi/sample_refinement` containing the files:
+In our case, the output will be saved into `exp/semi/sample_refinement` and contain the following files:

- - `opt.txt` where all the options you used will be saved
+ - `opt.txt` where all options used for training will be saved
- - `debug` folder, where all outputs from validation will be saved
+ - `debug` where all outputs from validation will be saved
  - `model_xxx.pth` intermediate model checkpoints (weights for the final model will be saved in `modelxxx_last_contrastive.pth`)
  - A directory with specific training/validation loss info for each run